In Pursuit Framework

 Staffed by nationals, not foreigners

-With the exception of English teachers, all of our missionary staff at La Providencia, short (>1 year) and long term (1-3 years), will have the express purpose to identify, train, pray with, and be replaced by local professional Honduran nationals in their particular areas of expertise.
-Currently, our entire La Providencia staff, except for our Academy’s English teachers, are Honduran nationals.
-All of the workers on site at La Providencia have been chosen for their skill level as well as their character and desire to serve God.
-Ultimately, it is much more likely that the community and staff will own the project and become self-sustaining if the project is run by peers from their own community and culture.
+National leadership and staff is absolutely critical to the success of any community.
+All of the workers on site should be from within country and chosen for their skill level as well as their character and desire to serve God.
+Ultimately, it is much more likely that a community and staff will own the project and become self-sustaining if the project is run by peers from their own community and culture.

 Development and renewal, not relief